 1. Make an Effort to Hire the Right Individuals

 Whether you’re building a team in-house or remotely, the priority to hire the right employees will be the same.
 It’s vital to find the right people for the job.
 Not only should they have the right skills, but they should also be able to communicate and work well with others in the team.

-It’s not going be easy to achieve this, so it might be better to outsource the hiring process to an outsourcing agency that has also right protocols in place to identify the right fit for your company.
+It’s not going be easy to achieve this, so it might be better to outsource the hiring process to a software development outsourcing agency that has also right protocols in place to identify the right fit for your company.
 This approach can also save you a lot of time.